Plant DetailShow Menu

 Fruit Description:

-The fruit of this plant is an elongated reddish oval that can be up to four inches long and as wide as an inch.
+The fruit is an elongated reddish oval that measures 1 to 1.5 inches long and 1-inch wide.
 It is fleshy and good to eat.
+The areoles have glochid bristles, but there are no spines.
 The Rampah Navajo dried it and used it during the winter when fruits were hard to find.

 • Flowers: